WinnieYuDev/product-facts-recall/README.md

 ![alt text](image-1.png)

 # Description
-This website enables user to see if one of the food products they have has been recalled, other product details, and a nutriscore
+This website enables user to look up if a product has been recalled and catch up on recent food recall news

 ## How It's Made:
 Tech used: